 What Is A Sacroiliac Joint Injection?

-Patients who endure chronic back pain will undergo a variety of diagnostic testing to determine the root problem.
-If the sacroiliac joint is in question, doctors and pain treatment specialists may recommend injections.
-During the procedure, a local anesthetic is injected into the sacroiliac joint.
+First, you will lie face down on an x-ray table.
+Next, the skin of the injection site will be cleaned and a numbing medicine will be used.
+X-rays and contrast dye will be used to ensure the needle is in exactly the right spot.
+During the procedure, a needle enters the skin and a local anesthetic is injected into the sacroiliac joint.
 Patients will then be asked to perform movements that typically elicit pain.
 It is an indicator that the sacroiliac joint is the pain source if the patient experiences greater ease of movement.
 The doctor will be able to make a professional diagnosis based on the results of the procedure.

 *The length of the procedure is tentative due to variations in preparation and patient accommodations.